jondoesntgit/cs230/README.md

 Next, create an environment so we can all work using the same version of python.

+    # Add these channels so conda knows where to look for packages
+    conda config --append channels conda-forge
+    conda config --append channels pytorch

+    # Create the environment
-conda create --name cs230 python=3.6 --file requirements.txt
+    conda create --name cs230 python=3.6 --yes --file requirements.txt

-And activate it with
+    # Apply the changes
     source activate cs230

+If your environment has changed (perhaps due to the requirements.txt file being updated), you can upgrade your environment through

+    conda install --yes --file requirements.txt

+To dump your environment into the `requirements.txt`, you can run

+    conda list -e > requirements.txt

 If for some reason, conda doesn't install the requirements, you can install the dependencies using pip, using sudo as required.
+Ensure that you're using python==3.6.* however.

     pip install -r requirements.txt